Let’s Find Out why…?

 There are two kinds of IQ test biases.
 Some are for them and others against them.

 i.
 It cannot measure creativity in a person.
 IQ tests usually are presented in a multiple choice form; which means that there is only one preconceived answer that could be correct to a question.
 A creative person, on the other hand, has multiple ways of facing a problem and is, therefore, is not likely to do good on an IQ test.
-Therefore that particular IQ test is not fit to measure the intelligence of that creative person.
+Thus that particular IQ test is not fit to measure the intelligence of that creative person.

 According to T. Anne Cleary (1968), a test becomes biased when “the criterion score predicted from the common regression line is consistently too high or too low for members of the subgroup.”
-In simple terms, a test is biased when a difference is shown in accuracy of predictions regarding the performance as revealed by the scores.
+In simple terms, a test is biased when a difference is shown in the accuracy of predictions regarding the performance as revealed by the scores.

 IQ test biases against cultures

-Attempts can be made to eliminate culturally bound aspects, such as language, and design a test wholly based on designs, patterns, pictures and demonstrations.
+Attempts can be made to eliminate culturally bound aspects, such as language, and design a test wholly based on designs, patterns, pictures, and demonstrations.
 Psychologists have also suggested to simple build tests that are culturally fair or are based on the different cultures of people being tested.

 Sattler believes that national norms are related to the societal levels of performance.
-For example, in the US, the Caucasian kids are comparable to the other Caucasian kids; however they do not stand equal in testing to the Hispanic kids or the African American kids.
+For example, in the US, the Caucasian kids are comparable to the other Caucasian kids; however, they do not stand equal in testing to the Hispanic kids or the African American kids.
 So, are IQ tests biased in this manner?
 No, they cannot be; therefore those who give the test have to be in knowledge of these differences in norms of the society.

 Sattler is of the view that the people belonging to the minorities might not view the test in the same manner as the others.
 For example, they might not appreciate the achievement stimuli, the demands, the time pressures or the competitive edge required to complete the test.